Mushroomator/MQTT-Database-Connector/README.md

 | POSTGRES_USER       | PostgreSQL username.
 Must have appropriate write permissions to insert KPIs into table.                                      | Yes        | -             |
 | POSTGRES_PW         | Password for the given PostgreSQL username.                                                                                  | Yes        | -             |

+## Docker image
+Every push on the main branch triggers an Github Action workflow which will build a Docker image and push it to [DockerHub](https://hub.docker.com/repository/docker/thomaspilz/mqtt-database-connector) as well as [Github Container Registry](https://github.com/Mushroomator/MQTT-Database-Connector/pkgs/container/mqtt-database-connector).
+Currently only the iamge on DockerHub is publicly available without authentication.

 ## License
 Copyright 2021 Thomas Pilz